Siphon098/GitSync/README.md

 `gitsync [command] [directories] [option]`

 ## Commands
-- `master` - checkout to the master branch.
+- `master` - Checkout to the master branch.
-- `pull`   - run git pull on the repo.
+- `pull`   - Run git pull on the repo.
-- `prune`  - remove local references to delete branches on remote.
+- `prune`  - Remove local references to delete branches on remote.
-- `all`    - run "master" -> "pull" -> "prune", in this order.
+- `all`    - Run "master" -> "pull" -> "prune", in this order.
 - `delete` - **WARNING!
-MAY DELETE UNSAVED CHANGES!** prompt for deletion of local branches.
+MAY DELETE UNSAVED CHANGES!** Prompt for deletion of local branches.

 ## Options
-- `-f`     - force deletion without prompt
+- `-f`     - Force deletion without prompt